 Throughout this work, the analysis has been carried out for the normalized $p$-torsional rigidity $T(p;\Omega)$, rather than for the classical torsional rigidity

 This choice is dictated by the favorable scaling properties of $T(p;\Omega)$, which are essential for the formulation and proof of the comparison principle developed here.
 Nevertheless, several explicit examples for convex domains suggest that analogous comparison phenomena should also hold at the level of the unnormalized functional $T_p(\Omega)$.
-At present, however, the lack of an appropriate scale-invariant framework for $T_p(\Omega)$ prevents a direct extension of the present approach, and the identification of alternative normalization strategies or comparison mechanisms leading to similar results remains an interesting direction for future research.
-Within this perspective, we point out that Theorem~\ref{maintheorem} yields a Saint-Venant type refinement of the classical inequality.
-More precisely, the {\it Saint-Venant inequality} (see, e.g., \cite[Theorem 2.5]{DPG} for its general version, \cite[Chapter V]{polsze} and \cite[relation (4)]{vdBB} for its classical formulation obtained in the case where $p=2$, and the recent historical discussion in \cite{Berger}) states that for any open bounded set $\Omega\subset\mathbb{R}^D$ and any $p>1$, we have
+At present, however, the lack of an appropriate scale-invariant framework for $T_p(\Omega)$ prevents a direct extension of the present approach, and the identification of alternative normalization strategies or comparison mechanisms leading to similar results remains an interesting direction for future research. {Within this perspective, we point out that Theorem~\ref{maintheorem} yields a fixed-volume monotonicity statement for $T_p$, naturally related to but distinct from the classical Saint-Venant inequality.} More precisely, the {\it Saint-Venant inequality} (see, e.g., \cite[Theorem 2.5]{DPG} for its general version, \cite[Chapter V]{polsze} and \cite[relation (4)]{vdBB} for its classical formulation obtained in the case where $p=2$, and the recent historical discussion in \cite{Berger}) states that for any open bounded set $\Omega\subset\mathbb{R}^D$ and any $p>1$, we have

 where $\Omega^\star$ denotes a ball with $|\Omega^\star|=|\Omega|$.
 Next, for any real number $c>0$ let us define the set